Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Yeah.

-Yeah, but then hey, wait till you see uh what's gonna happen this Sunday.
+Yeah, but hey, wait till you see what's going to happen this summer.

 I know what the Mendon Hall vulnerabilities are.